 You can apply for benefits by completing a State application form (LINK).
 Benefits are provided on an electronic card that is used like an ATM card and accepted at most grocery stores and some farmers' markets.
 Most households do not have a resource limit.
 Some households that include a person who is disabled or who is age 60 or older may have only up to $3,250 in resources.

-Households may have $2,000 in countable resources, such as a bank account.
-Some elderly or disabled households may have $3,250 if at least one person is age 60 or older, or is disabled.
-Certain resources are not counted, such as a home and lot and the resources of people who receive Supplemental Security Income (SSI) or benefits under the Temporary Assistance for Needy Families (TANF) program.
+Certain resources are not counted, such as a home and lot.
+Also, the resources of people who receive Supplemental Security Income (SSI) or benefits under the Temporary Assistance for Needy Families (TANF) program are not countable.